NicolasHug/Surprise/doc/source/getting_started.rst

     :lines: 19-22

 Everything is ready now to read the results.
-For example, we get the best RMSE and FCP scores and the parameters combinations that created them as follows:
+For example, we get the best RMSE and FCP scores and parameters as follows:

 .. literalinclude:: ../../examples/grid_search_usage.py
     :caption: From file ``examples/grid_search_usage.py``
     :name: grid_search_usage4.py
-    :lines: 24-32
+    :lines: 24-38

 For further analysis, we can easily read all the results in a pandas ``DataFrame`` as follows: